ScooloV/bbpedia/docs/core_rules.md

 the turn ends.

-DECLARING ACTI0NS
+DECLARING ACTIOnS
 When you activate a player, you must declare the action that player will perform (and, if required, the target of that action).
 You may not move a player and then declare that player will perform a Pass, Throw Team-mate, Hand-off, Blitz or Foul action.
-If a player is moved without firrst declaring their action, the player can only perform a simple Move action.
+If a player is moved without first declaring their action, the player can only perform a simple Move action.

 You are never obliged to complete a declared action.
 For example, if you